Semiconductor Industry Analysts

 Mature Node Relevance

 While leading-edge nodes get the headlines, mature nodes (28nm, 40nm, 55nm) remain critical for automotive, IoT, and analog chips — and are widely accessible through MPW shuttle programs.
+Upcoming TSMC shuttle windows are tracked on the VLSIShuttle shuttle calendar.

 Memory Supply